 ROBERTSON: Well, I've been in so many places the last few years.
 It doesn't make any difference any more.

 Some sort of face, looking like the face of a mask, though it isn't, is reflected in the right windowpane.
-This is noticed but then it's seen that it is instead a reflection of the white patio wall and it seems to be moving, because the window is gently moving, even as Robertson remarks how beautiful the landscape is to Locke.
+This is noticed but then it's seen that it is instead a reflection of the white patio wall.
+It seems to be moving, because the window is gently moving, as Robertson remarks how beautiful the landscape is to Locke.
 They stand on the patio, the camera continuing to peer out the window on them.

 ROBERTSON: Beautiful, don't you think so?